Henderson, No. 5 Ohio State hold off No. 20 Penn State 33-24

 Penn State: The Nittany Lions were almost unrecognizable from last week’s performance against Illinois when they could not stop a one-dimensional team from running all over them and could neither sustain drives nor convert a 2-point play on six of seven attempts.

 Ohio State: A month of pummeling overmatched opponents had the Buckeyes looking as if they might be emerging as the clear favorites in the Big Ten East after some early struggles, especially on defense.
-The conference still runs through Columbus, but the Buckeyes looked far from invincible against a team with more comparable talent.
+The conference still runs through Columbus, but Ohio State appears vulnerable against teams with more comparable talent.

 POLL IMPLICATIONS